Skip to main content

 Oracle System

 The Oracle is Checkpoint’s verification layer.
 It queries offchain points APIs, generates cryptographic signatures to prove the data is legitimate, and the blockchain verifies these signatures trustlessly.
-This approach makes onboarding new projects easy and simple.
+For deposits, the flow is now split into two steps:

 The Problem It Solves